weixiaopassking/GLINS/README.md

 # multisensor_fusion_localization_study
 This repo is just  a record for my study for multisensor_fusion_localization and  is released by tag form.
+Finally,expect to  achieve   a robust and long term localization system with map-updating coupled gnss-lidar-inertial fusion.
 **Relate Video** [bilibili](https://space.bilibili.com/356146260/channel/collectiondetail?sid=753064&ctype=0)
 **Contacts:** For any technical issues, please open an issue at this repository.
 **Pipeline:**